OpenInterpreter/01/USE_CASES.md

-# Executive Assistant
+# Use Cases

+Below are some use cases, some of which could make it into the video, some of which we should build the product around.

+(Note: I imagine startups being built to turn the 01 into these, but the first one is simple enough, I think we should just build it in as the default for the light body.)

+## Executive assistant / Bookmark for your life / Productivity tool

-The executive assistant lets you offload a bunch of executive functions related to time management— it intelligently orders your lists, batches tasks, and reminds you of scheduled items.
+Lets you offload a bunch of executive functions related to time and memory management— it intelligently orders your lists, batches tasks, and reminds you of scheduled items.
+"I just promised Ben I would do X." "Okay, I'll remind you of that later."

-I imagine telling it everything I need to do, adding items to that list throughout the day, then having it guide me through the list. **I imagine it answering the question "what should I be doing right now?"**
+I imagine telling it everything I need to do, adding items to that list throughout the day, then having it guide me through the list one item at a time. **I imagine it answering the question "what should I be doing right now?"**

+(One of my motivations: _I never want to see my full list._ It's overwhelming.
+I want this to break it down into tiny steps, then I just do them.)

 Once you've started a task, it checks in with you when that item should be completed (based on its estimate, which could be informed by previous information re: how long it took to finish some task).

-## Example
+### Example

 **User:** Hey, here's what I need to do today...